When you buy through our links, we may earn a commission. Learn more.

 Usually, we put them in front of the tires.
 It depends on how much space we have in front/behind the truck and trailer.

-To get started, put the Andersen Leveler in front of the tire.
+To get started, put an Andersen Leveler in front of the tire that needs to be lifted.
 If you have a tandem axle (two tires on each side), you should put one in front of both tires on one side.

-Since we’re trying to level the trailer, you should never put levelers on both sides of the trailer (unless you have a good reason to, of course).
+Since we’re trying to level the trailer, you should never put levelers on both sides (unless you have a good reason to, of course).

 Next, drive up onto the levelers.
 If you have an assistant, have them check the level of the trailer and give you a sign to stop when it’s level.